ebshimizu/stats-of-the-storm/docs/hots-replay-data.md

 * Controlling Player ID: `event.m_controllingPlayer` - Note that this is the one ID that is **NOT** the tracker ID!
 This is the Working Set Slot ID as described in the players section.
-* Hero Name: I don't use this and forgot what the fieldname is.
-It's the internal hero name, which is difficult to map back to a hero without manually building up that table.
-Hero attribute names can be retrieved from the `attributeevents` data, and the attribute names can be mapped back with the [heroes-talents](https://github.com/heroespatchnotes/heroes-talents) repository data.
+* Hero Name: `event.m_hero` - The internal hero name, which is difficult to map back to a hero without manually building up that table.
+I don't use this and instead retrieve hero attribute names from the `attributeevents` data, and map back to display hero name with the [heroes-talents](https://github.com/heroespatchnotes/heroes-talents) repository data.

 ## Game Events